-107-108.
-ADVANCED TEXTILES.
-3 credits each semester.
+108. ADVANCED TEXTILES.
+3 credits.

-A study of the construction, color and design of such materials as furs, laces, Oriental rugs, tapestries, brocades, India prints, etc. Fee, \$2 each semester.
-1948-49 and alternate years.
+A study of the construction, color and design of such materials as furs, laces, Oriental rugs, tapestries, brocades, India prints, etc. Fee, \$2.

 115-116.
-ADVANCED FOODS.
+Advanced Foods.
 3 credits each semester.

 Prerequisite, 45-46.
 A study of cookery of the nations with an opportunity to prepare and serve foreign and regional foods.
 Food demonstrations are given.
 The second semester is a study of experimental cookery.
 Individual and group experiments are made.
 One hour lecture, four hours laboratory.
 Fee \$7.50 each semester.